cristiantobol/developer-toolcamp/session_10_ibm_cloud.md

     instances: 1
     memory: 256M
 ```
-5. Edit the `host` and `name` values to be the name of your app that you created in IBM Cloiud.
+5. Edit the `host` and `name` values to be the name of your app that you created in IBM Cloud in Step 5 above.

 <a name="connect-to-ibm-cloud"></a>
 ## Connect to the IBM Cloud Environment with the CLI